-They manage crowds and queues, check tickets, patrol venues, keep an eye on behaviour and deal with conflict.
-Also, part of their role is to cooperate with emergency services should an emergency arise.
+They manage crowds and queues, check tickets, patrol venues, keep an eye on behaviour, deal with conflict and co-operate with emergency services should an emergency arise.
 With so many duties, door supervisors need to stay safe.
-What should a door supervisor wear?

 Specific venues give door supervisors a dress code on what they can and cannot wear.
-Clothing is available that not only fits in with the uniform policy but will keep them safe.
+Clothing is available that not only fits in with the uniform policy but keeps them safe.
+What should a door supervisor wear?

 The work a door supervisor undertakes means they do not need safety hats you see on construction sites.
 However, wearing hats on the job is a good way to stay safe and not break the dress code either.